ibm-cloud-docs/vpc/about-reserved-virtual-servers.md

 ## Supported virtual server profiles
 {: #reserved-virtual-servers-vpc-supported-profiles}

-The following x86 profiles for virtual servers are available when you provision a reservation in all [available locations](/docs/overview?topic=overview-locations) except Montreal and Chennai - Airtel.
+The following x86 profiles for virtual servers are available when you provision a reservation in all [available locations](/docs/overview?topic=overview-locations) except Montreal, Mumbai - Airtel, and Chennai - Airtel.

 * bx2 profiles
 * bx2d profiles